laughingsquid/wordpress-ls/wp-content/plugins/jetpack/readme.txt

 = How do I contribute to Jetpack? =

 Easy!
-There are a couple of ways (more coming soon):
+There are opportunities for developers at all levels to contribute:

+* Join our Beta Test group
 * Give us a hand answering questions in our [support forum](http://wordpress.org/support/plugin/jetpack)
 * Report bugs, with reproduction steps, or post patches on our [Trac](http://plugins.trac.wordpress.org/newticket?component=jetpack)

+Learn more (and get detailed instructions) in our [contribute guide](http://jetpack.me/contribute/).

 == Screenshots ==